wandb/docs/docs/guides/registry/intro.md

 ## Migrating from the legacy Model Registry to W&B Registry

-W&B will eventually deprecate the Model Registry.
+The legacy Model Registry is scheduled for deprecation with the exact date not yet decided.
 Before deprecating the legacy Model Registry, W&B will migrate the contents of the legacy Model Registry to the W&B Registry.
-Detailed information about the migration process from the legacy Model Registry to Registry is posted in [Migrating from legacy Model Registry](./model_registry_eol.md).

-Until the migration occurs, W&B will support both the legacy Model Registry and the new Registry.
-To view the legacy Model Registry, navigate to the Model Registry from the homepage.
-A banner will appear, allowing you to view the legacy Model Registry App UI.
+See [Migrating from legacy Model Registry](./model_registry_eol.md) for more information about the migration process from the legacy Model Registry to W&B Registry.

-Until a migration is available, both legacy Model Registry and Registry are supported.
+Until the migration occurs, W&B supports both the legacy Model Registry and the new Registry.

 :::info
 To view the legacy Model Registry, navigate to the Model Registry in the W&B App.
 A banner appears at the top of the page that enables you to use the legacy Model Registry App UI.